 - Dismissal of the case;

-- Acquittal at trial
+- Acquittal at trial.

-In addition, Patterson Weaver Law, LLC has an excellent track record in helping military clients navigate the system in a way that allows them to maintain their careers.
+Patterson Weaver Law, LLC has an excellent track record in helping military clients navigate the system in a way that allows them to maintain their careers.

 Whether you are a soldier or a civilian, and whether your case is labeled as domestic violence or not, Colorado Springs assault attorney Patterson Weaver will work hard to get you the best outcome in your situation.
 Call (719) 215-8049 today for a free consultation.